NBISweden/aida-datahub-docs/docs/dsp/getting-started/vm-access.md

 In this case, it's `10.253.16.34`.

-Since it's the most common and versatile, we'll use the standard OpenSSH ssh client here, but similar functionality should be achievable with other clients.
+Since it's the most common and versatile, we'll use the standard OpenSSH SSH client here, but similar functionality should be achievable with other clients.

 As quick a quick connection without doing any configuration, we can connect with